SUSE/rmt/MANUAL.md

     `rmt-cli products disable SLES/15/x86_64 1743`

   * `rmt-cli products show <id | string>`:
     Displays product with all its repositories and their attributes.

     Examples:

     `rmt-cli products show SLES/15/x86_64`

+  * `rmt-cli clean packages`:
+    Removes locally mirrored stale files and their database entries.
+    A file is considered *stale* if it matches all the following characteristics:

+      * It exists in a repository directory with primary and deltainfo metadata files;
+      * It is not referenced in those metadata files;
+      * It is at least *2-days-old*.

+    Use the `--dry-run` flag to generate a report of all files without actually cleaning files or database entries.

+    Use the `--verbose` flag to print information detailed information of each cleaned file.

+    Use the `--non-interactive` flag to skip confirmation before proceeding with the cleaning process.

   * `rmt-cli repos clean [--no-confirmation]`:
     Removes locally mirrored files of repositories which are not marked to be mirrored.